The Suicide Squad (2021) is zany, gory, and absolute mayhem. The way the 2016 movie should have been.

 The Suicide Squad (2021) Synopsis

-For decades, the tiny island nation of Corto Maltese has played host to a mysterious research known only as Project Starfish.
+For decades, the tiny island nation of Corto Maltese has played host to a mysterious research operation known only as Project Starfish.
 When said research is threatened by an unexpected coup, Amanda Waller assembles a new Suicide Squad headed by Bloodsport to infiltrate and destroy the research facilities.
-The insane antics of Harley Quinn, Peacemaker, and the likes of quickly sees poor Corto Maltese turned downside up in a bloodbath, and the true horror of Project Starfish exposed for the world to see.
+The insane antics of Harley Quinn, Peacemaker, and the likes of then result in poor Corto Maltese turned downside up in a bloodbath, and the true horror of Project Starfish exposed for the world to see.

 “Time flies” is a cliche, but it’s the only phrase I can think of yesterday afternoon.